thxleonid/Telia-Button/README.md

 # Telia button

 This is a simple button with a dropdown, which items are dynamically passed into Button component.
-App is built using React TS.
+App is built using React TS and SCSS.

 Main features include:
 - rendering items based on provided attributes of each item